San Gimignano Tuscany, Italy Travel Guide

 Consider a guided tour for historical and artistic insights into the town.

-Find Guided ToursSan Gimignano's medieval lanes are steep and uneven.
-Some sights have limited accessibility for those with mobility issues.
+Find Guided ToursSan Gimignano's medieval streets are sharp and uneven.
+Some attractions have limited accessibility for those with mobility issues.

 When visiting religious sites (Duomo, churches), shoulders and knees must be covered.